 Comedy is, after all, perhaps the most controversial category in film.
 Don’t believe me?
-Next time you’re at a party, let it be known throughout the gathering what you consider a good comedy movie, or even just your favorite.
+Next time you’re at a party, let it be known throughout the gathering what you consider a good comedy movie or even just your favorite movie on Netflix.
 Then position your back against the wall (for safety) and prepare to endure an onslaught of aggressive protestation of your choice.
 People are protective of their brand of humor, man.

 And so now we get to the actual list, which I’m sure most of you will not like.
 But if you’re new here and nobody’s explained the rules yet, I’m counting on you to remember two things as you read:

 - This is one writer’s opinion, and disagreement is welcomed.
 These are just movies we’re talking about.
 Save your strength.

 - At the end of the day, delving into this controversy was your choice.
 Nobody held a gun to your head to read this article.
 (I hope.)